 - What to Do: As with other flying/jumping pests, diatomaceous earth or protective netting are possible solutions.

 Japanese beetles feed and fly right out in the open, so you'll know if you have them.
-They chew up everything, from leaves to flowers—they're especially fond of rose blossoms.
-Controlling them is notoriously difficult—you can pick them off, but more come, seemingly out of nowhere.
-Fortunately there is a disease called "milky spore" that kills them in the larval stage (grubs that live underground).
-You can buy milky spore at garden supply spots; it's about the only option for this pest.
+They chew everything, from leaves to flowers—they're especially fond of rose blossoms.
+Controlling them is notoriously difficult—you can pick them off but more will come, seemingly out of nowhere.
+Fortunately, there is a disease called "milky spore" that kills them in the larval stage (grubs that live underground).
+You can buy milky spore at garden supply stores; it's about the only option for this pest.

 - What They Are: A bright green-gold beetle that flies like a bee.